kjano/ODP/README.md

 # ODP
-An Library for Open Ontology Design Pattern
+A Library for Open Ontology Design Pattern